ndkimhao/ndkimhao.github.io/docs/awards.md

 ### Other

-- **Second Prize**, Vietnam National Olympiad in Informatics (2018 and 2019): competitive programming contest for high school students.
+- **Second Prize** (2018 and 2019), Vietnam National Olympiad in Informatics: competitive programming contest for high school students.
 The national round had around 500 contestants.
-- **Special Prize**, Intel Young Makers Challenge (2014): I was the only middle school student who was accepted to participate in the contest, which was designed for high school teams.
+- **Special Prize** (2014), Intel Young Makers Challenge.
+I was the only middle school student participated in the contest designing for high school teams.
 I worked solo and won the Special Prize, higher than First Prize with a Laser Bot project.
-- **5x First Prizes**, STEM Nationwide Contest (2012 to 2015): an annual STEM contest for middle and high school students.
+- **5x First Prizes** (2012 to 2015), STEM Nationwide Contest, an annual STEM contest for middle and high school students.
 The national round had around 250 contestants selected from thousands of students participated in provincial rounds.